DB Class 670

 The DB Class 670 (Baureihe 670) is a double-decker diesel railbus.
-It was created on request of the Deutsche Bahn by the Dessau and Halle-Ammendorf factories of the Deutsche Waggonbau AG (DWA) It has two axles and the construction re-used motorbus components.
+It was created at the request of the Deutsche Bahn by the Dessau and Halle-Ammendorf factories of the Deutsche Waggonbau AG (DWA) It has two axles and the construction used standard motorbus mechanical components.

 Development

 The underframe is made from light weight steel construction, while the outer shell consists of glued on galvanized panels.
 The cab ends are made of glass-fibre laminate.
 Both sides have a double folding-sliding door.
 Spiral staircases give access to the upper level on the inside.

 The first prototype was presented to the public in autumn 1994 and shown at the Innotrans trade fair in October 1996.
-This "Demonstrator" was painted completely in red and was numbered as "670 000".
+This "Demonstrator" was painted completely in red and was numbered "670 000".
 Unlike the six cars made in the series production, the prototype was never licensed for passenger transportation.

 History

 Series production was six units, which were used starting 1996 on lines in Thuringia, Saxony-Anhalt and Rhineland-Palatinate.
 During use problems with air conditioning and engine cooling were observed, and the lack of toilets proved problematic.
 The six series cars initially were coloured white with a red stripe, similar to the Intercity Express.
 Later the color scheme was changed to "Verkehrsrot" (RAL 3020) with a white stripe.
 A seventh car was started but never finished and scrapped at the factory.
-The follow up series 670.1 was never built, due to the many problems of the first series and misunderstandings between the manufacturer and Deutsche Bahn.
+The follow-up series 670.1 was never built, due to the many problems of the first series and misunderstandings between the manufacturer and Deutsche Bahn.

 The six cars were used on the lines Weimar–Kranichfeld, the Moselweinbahn, and the line Trier-Perl, later also on the line Stendal-Tangermünde.